lofcz/blazing-ts/README.md

 ## Information

 BlazingTS targets `netstandard2.0`, hence, it's compatible with almost any version of .NET Core / .NET Framework.
 The library is cross-platform, supporting Linux, Windows, and MacOS.
-A GitHub action automatically updates the library, checking for a new release of TypeScript (on NPM) each day.
+A GitHub action automatically updates the library, checking for a new release of TypeScript (on NPM) daily.
 If a new version is released, the library is updated automatically and a new release on NuGet is created.
-Therefore, new versions of TypeScript are available automatically, `Microsoft.Typescript.Msbuild` is updated manually by a maintainer, resulting in a significant delay/skipping of (minor) releases altogether.
+Therefore, new versions of TypeScript are available immediately, unlike `Microsoft.Typescript.Msbuild` which is updated manually by a maintainer, resulting in a significant delay/skipping of (minor) releases altogether.

 ## License